 The downward trend in CMV crashes in Alaska mirrors the nationwide trend.
 Alaska's efforts to reduce crashes and their causes have resulted in a goal consistent with the FMCSA CMV Fatality Reduction Goal of 0.114 fatalities per 100M total Vehicle Miles Traveled (VMT).
-In the FY2019 Alaska Commercial Vehicle Safety Plan (CVSP) the goal was to reduce the number of federally-reportable CMV-related crashes below the three-year average of 65.
+In the FY2020 Alaska Commercial Vehicle Safety Plan (CVSP) the goal was to reduce the number of federally-reportable CMV-related crashes below the five-year average of 77.
 A federally-reportable crash is one that results in: any vehicle being disabled as a result of the crash and requiring a tow; an injury as a result of the crash, requiring immediate transportation for treatment away from the scene; or a fatality.
-The graph below, displaying the total CMV crashes, injuries, and fatalities, is intended to illustrate the general downward trend.
-The image to the upper left corner was taken in Fairbanks after a long combination semi-trailer rolled over due to load shifting.

 Motor coaches are vital modes of transportation for the Alaskan tourism industry and the general public.
 Unlike large cargocarrying CMVs, motor coaches generally have many passengers on board.
-In the past five years, approximately 4.0% of CMV crashes in the state have involved a motor coach.
+In the past five years, approximately 3.4% of CMV crashes in the state have involved a motor coach.
 Crashes involving motor coach operations are a national focus, and enforcement operations are focused on minimizing crashes related to motor coaches.

-Preliminary data
+\Preliminary data

-As seen on the figure to the left, in CY2019 there were 43 CMV crashes.
-Of those 43 crashes, 19 were considered federally-reportable.
+As seen on the figure to the left, in CY2020 there were seven CMV crashes.
+Of those seven crashes, five were considered federally-reportable.
 These were entered into SAFETYNET, a state-utilized federal system, and then uploaded to the Motor Carrier Management Information System (MCMIS).
-The remaining 24 CMV crashes had minimal, if any, personal, property or vehicle damage.
+The remaining two CMV crashes had minimal, if any, personal, property or vehicle damage.